gregorias/meme-stash/README.md

 ## Design

 This site hardcodes the memes in the repo under `public/memes`.
 It also displays placeholder images that you pregenerate and save at `public/memes/firstFrames`.
-You can pregenere the first frames of each GIF with `bash tools/generate-first-frames.sh`.
+You can pregenerate the first frames of each GIF with `bash tools/generate-first-frames.sh`.

 To add a new meme, run

 ```shell
 ts-node --esm tools/add-meme.mts GIF_PATH
 ```

+### On WebP

+Do not use animated WebP images.
+WebP offers repeated animation like GIFs, but it doesn't work in chat apps like Signal.

 ## Development